mfaridi1394/BlueTeaming-Notes/WindowsDFIR.md

 > C:\Windows\appcompat\Programs\Amcache.hve

+  We can acquire amcache file by ftkimager.We can use AppCacheParser.exe to parse out contents of amcache and analyse it.

 Information about the last executed programs can be found at the following location in the hive:

 > Amcache.hve\Root\File\{Volume GUID}\

+ In windows 7 a artifact named RecentFileCache.bcf which stores info of recent files
+ > c:\windows\appcompat\programs\recentfilecache.bcf

 18. Background/Desktop activity monitor : Background Activity Monitor or BAM keeps a tab on the activity of background applications.
 Similar Desktop Activity Moderator or DAM is a part of Microsoft Windows that optimizes the power consumption of the device.
 Both of these are a part of the Modern Standby system in Microsoft Windows.